Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 Frequently Asked Questions

-1. Can You Place a Floor Lamp by the Window?
+1. Can you place a floor lamp by the window?

 Yes, placing a floor lamp by a window can be a great way to maximize natural light during the day while providing additional illumination in the evening.
 This positioning can create a cozy reading nook or enhance the overall aesthetics of the room by highlighting the view outside.